Kōwhai: Traditional Māori use

 Traditionally the Māori used the flexible branches as a construction material in their houses and to snare birds.
 The kōwhai flowers were a source of yellow dye.
 The blooming of kōwhai flowers late winter and early spring was used as a seasonal indicator as a time to plant kūmara (sweet potato), and to begin harvesting kina (sea urchins).

 Kōwhai are an important tree for rongoā (traditional medicine practices) for many iwi, particularly bark used to create an infusion known as wai kōwhai.
 The bark was heated in a calabash with hot stones, and made into a poultice to treat wounds or rubbed on a sore back or made into an infusion to treat bruising or muscular pains.
 If someone was bitten by a seal, an infusion was prepared from kōwhai and applied to the wounds and the patient was said to recover within days.

 Additionally, wedges made of kōwhai stem were used to split wood, it was used for fences and in whare (Māori hut) construction, implements and weapons.

-The currently dispersal of kōwhai around New Zealand likely represents deliberate plantings by Māori, such as Te Āti Awa bringing Taranaki species of kōwhai to Wellington when some members of the iwi migrated to the area.
+The current dispersal of kōwhai around New Zealand likely represents deliberate plantings by Māori, such as Te Āti Awa bringing Taranaki species of kōwhai to Wellington when some members of the iwi migrated to the area.